 Largely unknown outside of the bluegrass world perhaps, but not in Door County, where the Special Consensus has performed twice to appreciative audiences in the White Gull's winter concert series and several times in the Fish Creek summer Concerts in the Parks.
 Those of us lucky enough to be at last April's concert at the inn were treated to live renditions of the songs from Scratch Gravel Road shortly after the album was released.
-Best of luck to Greg and (from left) Rick Faris, David Thomas and Dustin Benson.
+Best of luck to Greg, Rick Faris, David Thomas and Dustin Benson.

 Victory Farm and the White Gull - Making the Connection

 June 12, 2012 - (posted by Emilie Coulson)